FractalArt/double-pendulum/README.md

   --marker-size MARKER_SIZE
                         The marker-size.
-  --mod MOD, -m MOD     When the simulation is shown, only display every `mod` step -p, --show-past       Show the past positions of the bottom pendulum --output OUTPUT, -o OUTPUT
+  --mod MOD, -m MOD     When the simulation is shown, only display every `mod` step -p SHOW_PAST, --show-past SHOW_PAST
+                        Specify how many past positions should be shown in the tail --output OUTPUT, -o OUTPUT
                         The output path of the plot
 ```